Search

 This has many benefits for both employees and employers alike.
 And, with the rise of remote and hybrid work, self-management is fast becoming the key to a more productive, motivated, and agile workforce.

 But is self-management the future of working?
 What role does it play in the modern workplace, and how can you help your employees become confident self-managers?
+Keep reading for a complete and actionable guide to self-management at work.

 Table of Contents

 In psychology, self-management is defined as “our ability to manage our behaviors, thoughts, and emotions in a conscious and productive way.”
-It usually relates to the pursuit of a particular goal — for example, breaking a bad habit or making some kind of lifestyle change.
+It usually relates to the pursuit of a particular goal—for example, breaking a bad habit or making some kind of lifestyle change.

 In the workplace, self-management describes an employee’s ability to practice self-awareness and work autonomously.
 Self-managing employees can manage and adapt their behaviors, thoughts, and emotions within the workplace to complete their projects and tasks, achieve professional goals, and build effective relationships with their managers and coworkers.

-Examples of self-management skills at work
+Examples of Self-Management Skills at Work

 There are several key skills that self-managing employees possess.
 These include: